arrogantrabbit/ai-storj-node-web-monitor/docs/ROOCODE_PROMPTS.md

    - Color-coded (blue/green/orange/purple)
    - Percentage labels in tooltips

-Use Chart.js configuration from Phase 6.3 in the roadmap.
+Charts should follow existing Chart.js patterns in the codebase, with responsive: true, maintainAspectRatio: false, and appropriate tooltips.
 ```

 ### 6.3 Earnings Component Logic